ErikVerheul/kunagi2/README.md

     http://kunagi.org
     mailto:support@kunagi.org

+KUNAGI2

+    Kunagi2 is a fork of Kunagi ported to JKD7 which builds with Maven.
+Using the latest GWT compiler the generated javascript supports the latest browser versions.

+    author: Erik Verheul, 2016

 DESCRIPTION

-    Kunagi is a free web-based tool for integrated project management and collaboration based on Scrum.
+    Kunagi(2) is a free web-based tool for integrated project management and collaboration based on Scrum.
 It is integrated, allowing users to manage their complete project using only one tool.
 For that purpose, Scrum is supplemented by a selection of other best practices to cover all project